-getpwuid returns a pointer to a valid passwd structure, if a matching entry is found.

-getpwuid returns NULL if an error occurred or a matching entry was not found. errno is set to indicate the error.
-The getpwuid function may fail if:

-- EIO An I/O error has occurred. - EINTR A signal was caught during getpwnam. - EMFILE OPEN_MAX file descriptors are currently open in the calling process. - ENFILE The maximum allowable number of files is currently open in the system.
+x - tpwuid returns a pointer to a valid passwd ucture, if a matching entry is found.
+NULL getpwuid returns NULL if an error occurred of a matching entry was not found. errno is set t indicate the error.
+The getpwuid function may fail if: • EIO - An I/O error has occurred. • EINTR - A signal was caught during getpwnam. • EMFILE - OPEN_MAX file descriptors are currently open in the calling process. • ENFILE - The maximum allowable number of files is currently open in the system.